sushil2601/javaScript_practise/NODEJS.md

 Q. What is Restful API and what is the rule to create it?
 Ans :-
+    .REST (Representational State Transfer):-
-    A RESTful API is an architectural style for building networked applications, particularly web services, based on stateless client-server communication over HTTP.
+        .REST is an architectural style for designing networked applications, especially web services.
+It defines a set of rules and constraints to create scalable and stateless services using HTTP.

+    .RESTful API:
-    It allow clients to communicate with a server over HTTP using standard methods.
+        .A RESTful API is an API that follows the REST principles.
+It allows clients (like frontend apps or other services) to interact with backend services using standard HTTP methods.

     Rule to create Restful API:-